jankudev/sfia-tools/README.md

 ## TL;DR version
 > [!NOTE]
 > [SFIA framework](https://sfia-online.org/en/sfia-9) as a platform via downloadable [SQLite database](https://github.com/jankudev/sfia-tools/releases/download/v0.0.1/sfia-sqlite.db) and/or a REST API.
+>
-> Always read and respect the [Using and licensing SFIA](https://sfia-online.org/en/about-sfia/licensing-sfia/using-and-licensing-sfia) policy !
+> Always read and please respect the [Using and licensing SFIA](https://sfia-online.org/en/about-sfia/licensing-sfia/using-and-licensing-sfia) policy !

 This project is meant as a supportive service to avoid continuous scraping of the SFIA official website and for learning purposes.
 Any use should adhere to the official licensing policy of the SFIA Foundation.